Haoming-Ye/PID-for-temperature-control/README.md

 PID controller for temperature control.
-Consists of the code and the plots for the performance of the system
+Consists of the code and the plots showing the performance of the system